codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 After you install Codefresh, these are some day-2 operations that you should follow.

 ### Selectively enable SSO providers
 As a Codefresh administrator, you can select the providers you want to enable for SSO in your organization, for both new and existing accounts.
+You can always renable a provider when needed.

 1. Sign in as Codefresh admin.
 1. From the left pane, select **Providers**.
-1. Disable the providers that are not relevant for the accounts.
+1. Disable the providers not relevant for the accounts.
-These providers are not available during sign-in and sign-up.
+These providers are not displayed as options during sign-up/sign-in.

 {% include image.html
   lightbox="true"